top of page

 We must include object credits

-These are typically no more than 3 lines and does not need hierarchy.
+These are typically no more than 3 lines.

-I engaged with members of the curatorial team to understand their needs and constraints and an eternal developer brought on to assist our team during the renewal period.
+I also engaged with ACMI's curatorial team to understand their needs and constraints on the data that we were required to display.

 AMV-logo-black.jpg